AlphaWallet/blockchain-attestation/cli-cheque-demo.md

 `java -jar attestation-all.jar request-attest-and-usage priv.pem test@test.ts mail session-priv.pem request.json request-secret.pem`

 ### Construct Attestation
-Constructs an attestation to a specific identifier of a certain type which is valid for a certain amount of time, signed using a private key and linked to human readable name of the attestor.
+Constructs an attestation from an attestation request to a specific identifier of a certain type which is valid for a certain amount of time, signed using a private key and linked to human readable name of the attestor.
 The command outputs the public attestation.
 This method should be run by the Attestor.

 Specifically the syntax of the command is as follows: